ScrumGuides/.github/profile/README.md

 # Scrum Guide Extensions

-Welcome to the official GitHub organisation for community-driven **extensions to the Scrum Guide**.
+Welcome to the GitHub organisation for community-driven **extensions to the Scrum Guide**.

 Scrum, as defined in the [2020 Scrum Guide](https://scrumguides.org), remains intentionally minimal.
 Its purpose is to provide the bare essentials of a framework that enables inspection, adaptation, and delivery of value.
 But as the world of product development evolves, many teams need **additional guidance** to apply Scrum effectively in their specific contexts.